 So I’ve decided to share with you the 3-point plan I’m constructing – it may not be perfect, and will almost certainly change/develop, but here’s your chance to steal it.

-A. Get consent
+A. Get permission

-You only need marketing consent from prospects.
+You only need marketing permission from prospects.
 The GDPR assumes you have a relationship with existing customers and can, therefore, send them marketing messages – until they tell you to stop.
 But if you plan to use profiling or automated decision-making you may need additional consent.

 So I have reviewed the wording on our marketing consent forms (i.e. the tick box attached to all forms on our website).
 I have also ensured our sales team have a ‘script’ to use when they ask for consent over the phone – and that all calls will be recorded so we have proof of consent.

 It may not be necessary to get total consent on first engagement.
 Getting consent for automated profiling may be difficult, so consider first getting consent for marketing contact and perhaps ask for profiling consent later.